Nilesh-782386/QuickPaySplit/DEPLOYMENT.md

 1. Check Vercel build logs
 2. Verify `dist/public` contains built files
 3. Ensure all dependencies are installed
-4. Check environment variables if needed
+4. Check that static files are being served correctly

 **The deployment should now work correctly!** 🚀